7 Causes of Pain 2 Inches Left of the Belly Button.

 The stool stays in the last part of the colon (the sigmoid and descending colon).

-The sigmoid and descending colon lies on the left side of your stomach.
-Distension of these parts leads to pain two inches to the left of your belly button.
+The sigmoid and descending colon lie on the left side of your stomach.
+Distracting these parts leads to pain two inches to the left of your belly button.

 3. Irritable Bowel Syndrome (IBS).